 Teachers may be asking themselves – How do I interpret a Lexile score?

-Through a standardized test or other measures, the Lexile score can be interpreted in multiple ways.
-Primarily, it is a good reference point while also serving as a barometer for reading improvement.
-Secondly, it can also be used to recommend the right books to the right students to improve their reading scores individually.
+The Lexile score can be interpreted in multiple ways through a standardized test or other measures.
+It is a good reference point and a barometer for reading improvement.
+Secondly, it can also recommend the right books to students to improve their reading scores individually.

 The Lexile framework quantifies what can’t be quantified, so it is an exceptional tool, especially when improving English comprehension skills.